She Can & She Did is a storytelling platform and free running community dedicated to connecting women and redefining what strength looks like.

 There are no rules, just your truth.
 So my fellow unlikely runners, let your voices be heard.

-When submitting your stories, art, images, videos, poems, essays, and pieces to She Can & She Did, please remember to:
+When submitting your stories to She Can & She Did, please remember to:

-- Include your name, email, photograph(s) in a separate attachment, and a link to your blog and social media handles (if you'd like to share them).
+Include your name, email, and any photograph(s) you’d like shared with your piece, and a link to your blog and social media handle (if you'd like to share them).
 If you'd like to share anonymously, include your name and email but let us know that you'd like to remain anonymous.

-- We know how much work goes into your pieces, and they will be treated with the respect they deserve.
-Every submission will be responded to within 4-6 weeks.
+We know how brave it is to share your story, and they will be treated with the respect they deserve.

 IMPORTANT LEGAL DISCLAIMER: